Stuck at home with the kids? Check out these simple ideas for fun stay at home activities to keep the whole family busy and entertained.

 What do you do, though, if you have to spend family time at home?
-This could be due to less-than-lovely weather, having other duties around the house to fit in, or the COVID-19 pandemic.
+This could be due to less-than-lovely weather, having other duties around the house to fit in, or the COVID-19 lockdown.
 Whatever the reason, there are lots of great ideas for fun and creative stay at home activities you can try with your family.
 Here are a few to get you started.

 Fun family time can also be educational – you just need to make it feel like a game.
 Hands-on science experiments are perfect here.

 If your kids are into the natural world, an erupting volcano is a simple experiment that uses materials you probably already have at home.
 Young children will easily manage to make their own lava lamp, or you could go for homemade slime which is always a hit!

 More fun stay at home activities with a science theme include DIY invisible ink, colouring flowers, and creating a bouncy egg – a quick internet search will provide lots of how-to’s and more inspiration.
 Many of these science experiments seem a bit like magic tricks, which is one reason why kids love them.
 You might be surprised just how much science they will learn and remember while they’re having fun.

 If your kids are more interested in TV wall units than practical activities, you can use educational TV programmes to your advantage.
 There are lots of great shows that your kids will love which will also teach them something new – Mythbusters, Sesame Street, Ask the Storybots, and The Joy of Painting, to name just a few.

 There are so many family games you can play in your home or garden.
 A great option for keeping kids active is to organise a fun scavenger hunt around the house.
 You can keep it simple with a list of easy-to-find items, or make it more challenging with cryptic clues.